Predicting Chicago Bears' Stat Leaders in 2017

 It's time for Leonard Floyd's breakout year.

-As a rookie, Floyd grabbed seven sacks over 12 games.
+As a rookie, he grabbed seven sacks over 12 games.
 The coaching staff eased him into things and he wound up having some spotty injury issues, including a concussion, or he probably would've had a double-digit sack season during his debut campaign.

 There's no time like the present, though.
 Floyd should be a little heavier this year after a full 365 days with a professional training staff.
 He should have an improved technique and game sense as a coverage player, too.